courtiol/packtrack/README.md

 The main motivation for this project is that R packages tend to accumulate.
 This leads the update time to increase because even packages never used are updated.
-__{packtrack}__ will help identifying the packages you do not use often, so that you can remove them.
+__{packtrack}__ will help you identify the packages you do not use often, so that you can remove them.
-The package can also be used to study which dependencies are really used in practice, which could help developers knowing which dependencies they could move from _Import_ to _Suggests_.
+The package can also be used to study which dependencies are really used in practice, which could help developers know which dependencies they could move from _Import_ to _Suggests_.

 ## Installation